 - Many foreign eSIMs rely on roaming agreements with local carriers.

 - While this can work, it often leads to slower speeds and less reliable connections because these services are not optimized for the local network.
+Foreign eSIMs will need to direct traffic through the origin country’s network before routing back to the local country’s network.

 Lack of customer support for Japan-specific issues